rusben/dam-m6/docs/uf1/uf1nf2.md

 }
 ```

-After using a PrintWriter object, you should free the resources it was using.
-To assist you with this, the PrintWriter class is equipped with the Close() method.
+After using a `PrintWriter` object, you should free the resources it was using.
+To assist you with this, the `PrintWriter` class is equipped with the `close()` method.
 Here is an example of calling:

 ```java
 import java.io.File;